jorge2393/crossmint-java-demo/README.md

 - Gradle (or use the included wrapper)

 ### Environment
-Create a `.env` file in the project root and add your API key and recipient wallet:
+Create a `.env` file in the project root and add your api key:
 ```bash
 # Crossmint API Configuration
 CROSSMINT_API_KEY=your_crossmint_api_key_here